repasscloud/lunavpn-www/app/content/english/pages/faq.md

 ### Why doesn’t my LunaVPN app notify me that a new version is available?

-At LunaVPN, we prioritize your privacy and choice.
+At LunaVPN, we prioritise your privacy and choice.
 By default, we do not contact our customers to notify them of new releases.
 We believe in giving you control over updates, and you must opt-in to receive notifications about new versions.

 To download the latest version of the LunaVPN app, please visit [our website](/downloads/) and manually check for updates.
 This approach ensures that you have full control over the update process, allowing you to choose when to upgrade your app.